LisKorzun/JS-Interview-Prep/answers/03-multitasking/what-is-event-loop/README.md

 Objects are allocated in a heap which is just a name to denote a large mostly unstructured region of memory.

+__`RUN-TO-COMPLETION`__

+Each message is processed completely before any other message is processed.
+This offers some nice properties when reasoning about your program, including the fact that whenever a function runs, it cannot be pre-empted and will run entirely before any other code runs (and can modify data the function manipulates).

+A downside of this model is that if a message takes too long to complete, the web application is unable to process user interactions like click or scroll.
+The browser mitigates this with the "a script is taking too long to run" dialog.
+A good practice to follow is to make message processing short and if possible cut down one message into several messages.

+__`ADDING MESSAGES (EVENTS)`__

+In web browsers, messages are added anytime an event occurs and there is an event listener attached to it.
+If there is no listener, the event is lost.
+So a click on an element with a click event handler will add a message--likewise with any other event.

 _In other words:_
 > *__Event Table (Hash) and Event Queue:__ When the Javascript engine comes across a line of code that needs to be run, it places the ‘trigger’ of that execution and the action of it in an event table.